 What are the pre-operative procedures?

-- Dr Chiu and her staff will review your medical and ocular history and perform eye scans.
-Dr Chiu will conduct a detailed eye examination to measure your spectacle prescription, cornea, l shape, steepness, topography (contour map) and thickness.
-This helps Dr Chiu determine your suitability for and safety of surgical procedure.
+Dr Chiu and her staff will review your medical and ocular history and perform eye scans.
+Dr Chiu will conduct a detailed eye examination to measure your spectacle prescription, corneal mapping, including shape, steepness, topography (contour map) and thickness.

 How is the procedure done?